 The archetypal resonance of the Exodus story guides our exploration.
-Understanding exile as disconnection from the Divine Self, we follow Moses, keeper of spiritual fire, and Serach bat Asher, preserver of ancestral memory.
+Understanding exile as disconnection from the Divine Self, we follow Moses, keeper of the spiritual fire, and Serach bat Asher, preserver of ancestral memory.
 We encounter the depths with Joseph, touch collective grief with Lilith, experience the Red Sea crossing and Miriam’s well as psychological rebirth and Sinai as the repatterning of traumatized consciousness.

-This text will be key reading for scholars of Jewish studies, Jungian and post-Jungian studies, feminist spirituality, trauma studies, Jungian analysts and psychotherapists and those interested in healing from personal and collective trauma.
+This text will be key reading for scholars of Jewish studies, Jungian and post-Jungian studies, feminist spirituality, trauma studies, Jungian analysts and psychotherapists, and those interested in healing from personal and collective trauma.

 Table of Contents

 PART I: An Historical Overview of Jewish Mysticism and Psychology (On One Foot)

 Chapter Two: Renewing Jewish Mysticism

 PART II: Rupture

 PART III: The Awakening

 Chapter Five: Women, Copper Mirrors, and Awakening from the Trance of Exile